deo10/Kubernetes_CKA/helm/README.md

 helm repo list # list local repos

+show
+helm show chart bitnami/wordpress --version 12.1.6 #Display the chart’s metadata (or chart definition) helm show readme bitnami/wordpress --version 12.1.6 #Display the chart’s README file helm show values bitnami/wordpress --version 12.1.6 #Display the chart’s values helm show all bitnami/wordpress --version 12.1.6 #Display the chart’s definition, README files, and values

 helm install [name] [repo/name] helm install mze-surf bitnami/apache helm unistall mze-surf

 helm list # list releases

+helm get hooks # To return all the hooks for a named release helm get manifest # To return the manifest (yaml) for a named release helm get notes # To return the notes for a named release helm get values # To return the values for a named release helm get all # To return all the information about a named release

+helm diff
 helm upgrade [release_name] [repo/name] --version 13
 helm rollback [release_name] 3 #revision number
+helm monitor #Used to monitor a release and perform a rollback if certain events occur

+helm secrets #Used to help conceal secrets from Helm charts

 Test before run

+helm unittest #Used to perform unit testing on a Helm chart

 helm lint ./nginx-chart # to check the configuration about mistakes